go-gitea/docs/content/doc/advanced/config-cheat-sheet.en-us.md

 Values containing `#` or `;` must be quoted using `` ` `` or `"""`.

+**Note** that you have to restart Gitea for changes to take effect.

 ## Overall (`DEFAULT`)

 - `APP_NAME`: Application name, change to whatever you want.